 Repeat for every letter set.

-Place your cut and weeded color letters on your tee (remember that since you had it cut out as a mirror image, that it will now be placed on the T-shirt with the graphic the right way and the clear plastic liner facing up).
+Place your cut and weeded color letters on your T-Shirt (remember that since you had it cut out as a mirror image, that it will now be placed on the T-Shirt with the graphic the right way and the clear plastic liner facing up).

 Big Fat Tip: If you're using my original file with no edits then the color letters are intended to layer on top of the black letters with the tiniest sliver of black showing.